muneebjan/BVG-Android/README.md

 # BVG-Android

-BVGNativ is a **native Android app** built with **Jetpack Compose** that allows users to search for BVG stops in Berlin and view upcoming departures in real-time.
+BVG Transport is a **native Android app** built with **Jetpack Compose** that allows users to search for BVG stops in Berlin and view upcoming departures in real-time.
 It uses the **BVG Open API** to fetch locations and departures.

 ---